Filming Tips for Better Home Movies

 Again, some of the basic photography rules apply to filming with a camcorder.
 One of the most basic of these shared photography and filming tips is that it's generally best to stay close to your subject.
 Staying close allows you to see detail and it reduces any distractions caused by a busy surrounding scene.

-Other filming tips to improve your home movies involve proper lighting.
-When filming outdoors the sun generally provides enough lighting.
+When filming outdoors, the sun generally provides enough lighting.
 If it's behind your subject however, it can darken them excessively.
 In addition, the sun can create a blinding glare if the person filming is facing it.
 Often the best lighting is obtained by keeping the sun to the right or left of the person filming.
 Filming at mid-day is often inadvisable due to the harshness of the light.

 When indoors, artificial light is generally needed.
 One camcorder tip you can use while filming indoors is to experiment with bouncing light off of the wall onto your subject or diffusing the light by placing tissue paper over it to reduce the harshness.